augustineorlov/augustineorlov/README.md

   <p align="left">
   <img width="900" height="50" src="https://64.media.tumblr.com/c70f686f0b27b83aa11e98456a8d33c5/1a7499e8ed08e8b1-4a/s1280x1920/4dbd24a66678b2dcc55719f86a591ed628384dde.pnj">
    <p align="left">
+READ MY STRAWPAGE.
+I am a fictkin of Augustine Orlov doubles will be blocked by default, sorry.
 I am usually afk, offtab, or multi-tasking if I am not actively talking- just whisper me!
 I am always thankful for crowns and conversation.
 C+H is fine always, i'm not big on roleplays but asking to roleplay is fine if we are friends.
 I hide a lot, I mean A LOT of people like whole AREAS worth, don't whine if i hide you, i'm a freeblocker!
   <p align="left">
   As for interests I am a big fortnite player, pokemon is my special interest, I enjoy sig games, and cookie run kingdom- fandom IWC. (theres a ton more but I can't be bothered, just ask me if you really wanna know.)
   <p align="left">